What Is Bird Nesting in MIG Welding?

 Fix Description

-Wire Feed Path Keep it straight and free of kinks.
+Wire Feed Path Keep the cable straight and free of kinks.

-Drive Roller Type Use V-grooved for solid wire, U-grooved for soft.
+Drive Roller Type Use V-groove for solid wire and U-groove for soft wire.

-Contact Tip Size Match with wire diameter to avoid blockages.
+Contact Tip Size Match the tip to the wire diameter.

 Essential Maintenance Practices to Prevent Bird Nesting